emilyekstrum/TDA/README.md

-# TDA for population neural activity
+# TDA of population neural activity

-### Topological data anaylsis (TDA) for population neural activity in LGN and V1
+### Topological data anaylsis (TDA) of population neural activity in LGN and V1

 - for data collection and preprocessing details: https://doi.org/10.1101/2025.08.25.672226